Skip to main content

 Area 7 is a former unregulated disposal area that is located at the east end of Balsam Lane.
 The area is now a field and a park.
 Early aerial photographs show evidence of disposal, excavation, and possible trenching in the area from 1951 through 1970, with most of the disposal occurring in the 1950's.
 The northern boundary of disposal has not yet been defined.

-Illinois Environmental Protection Agency (IEPA) investigations indicate that Area 7 was used mainly for disposal of household wastes but also includes a significant amount of industrial waste.
-Chemicals from this industrial waste apparently are one of the major sources of private well contamination in the Southeast Rockford Groundwater Contamination Superfund Project.
-The private wells, contaminated with volatile organic compounds (VOCs), are located west of Area 7, beginning approximately at 25th Street.
-The IEPA investigated approximately 15 locations, in addition to Area 7, as potential sources for the Superfund contamination.
-The second fact sheet describes the results of the entire IEPA investigation.
+The Illinois Environmental Protection Agency (Illinois EPA) investigations indicate that Area 7 was used mainly for disposal of household wastes but also includes a significant amount of industrial waste.
+Chemicals from this industrial waste apparently are one of the major sources of private well contamination in the Southeast Rockford Groundwater Contamination project.

 Work completed In Area 7

-First nest of monitoring wells installed at the east end of Balsam Lane indicated a source of volatile organic compounds (VOCs) in groundwater (water beneath the ground) was nearby.
+First nest of monitoring wells installed at the east end of Balsam Lane indicated a source of VOCs in groundwater (water beneath the ground) was nearby.

 1992